OlenaShcherbakova/Sociodemographic_factors_complexity/README.md

 -   generating population table (all sociodemographic variables in one dataframe): data from Ethnologue e24 (Eberhard et al. 2020) and Supplementary Materials in `data\lang_endangerment_predictors.xlsx` from Bromham et al. (2022).
+Based on data availability, before running `set_up_inla.R`, it is necessary to specify `sample` settings.
+These are specified in `all_scripts.R` but can be changed if necessary.\
+    The `sample` settings include:
-Based on data availability, within `set_up_inla.R`, it is necessary to specify whether `sample` is `"full"` (full access to both Ethnologue variables in transformed and non-transformed form and running all models; possible only for users with their own access to Ethnologue) and `"reduced"` (access to both Ethnologue variables - the number of L1 speakers and the proportion of L2 speakers - in transformed form (logged and standardized number of L1 speakers and the proportion of L2 speakers than than raw numbers) and running all models except for one including the interaction between the number of L1 speakers and L2 proportion; the dataset is already provided within the repository).
+    -   `"full"`: works only with full access to Ethnologue and derived variables in transformed and non-transformed form and running all models; possible only for users with their own access to Ethnologue;
+    -   `"reduced"`: works with access to the number of L1 speakers in transformed form (logged and standardized number of L1 speakers) and enables running all models except for one including the interaction between the number of L1 speakers and Vehicularity;
+        the dataset is already provided within the repository;
+    -   `"full_L2"` is same as `"full"` but runs the analyses on the smaller sample for which the information on the number of L2_Users in Ethnologue is available
+    -   `"reduced_L2"` is the same as `"reduced"` but runs the analyses on the smaller sample for which the information on the number of L2_Users in Ethnologue is available and, unlike `"full_L2"`, runs all models except for one including the interaction between the number of L1 speakers and L2 proportion; the dataset is already provided within the repository;
 -   wrangling global phylogeny - EDGE-tree (v1.0.0, Bouckaert et al 2023)
 -   generating AUTOTYP-areas table (v.1.0.1, Bickel et al. 2020)
 -   prepare everything for and run INLA analysis, including sensitivity analyses